Sargam5360/Interview_Practise/README.md

 I converted XML to JSON to prepare the data for MongoDB using Python.
 Later, I loaded the data in MongoDB and made it ready for further exploratory analysis tasks.
 I performed few queries using aggregations to find out top five restaurants, list of amenities etc in the city of San Antonio.
 After this project, I have become confident in the crucial data wrangling part of the data analysis.

+As I went through the job description, I came to know that the team requires to build predictive models and dashboard in order to answer critical marketing business questions.
+I feel that these questions will be answered more accurately if the model is fed the correct data.
+In order to generated clean data, the data wrangling needs to be carried out correctly.
+My current project has equipped me with this step which happens to be the foundation of the data analysis process.
+I feel that that I will be apply my data analysis skills efficiently in order to answer critical business questions.

 **2. You are given a ten-piece box of chocolate truffles.
 You know based on the label that six of the pieces have an orange cream filling and four of the pieces have a coconut filling.
 If you were to eat four pieces in a row, what is the probability that the first two pieces you eat have an orange cream filling and the last two have a coconut filling?
 Follow-up question: If you were given an identical box of chocolates and again eat four pieces in a row, what is the probability that exactly two contain coconut filling? **